St. Augustine Lighthouse & Maritime Museum

 Dark of the Moon Tour

 This exclusive guided paranormal tour is the only after-dark tour of the lighthouse.
 Guests can learn the ghostly history behind the light station and the keeper's house, conduct their own paranormal investigation, and ascend the 219 steps for a nighttime view of the nation's oldest city.
-From Memorial Day to Labor Day, Dark of the Moon tours are conducted Thursday through Monday; during the rest of the year, tours are available Friday through Sunday only.
-Dark of the Moon tours are not recommended for kids under 13, and do require a certain amount of physical activity (climbing the tower and walking the nature trails after dark).
+From Memorial Day to Labor Day, Dark of the Moon tours are conducted Thursday through Monday; during the rest of the year, tours are normally available Friday through Sunday, Dark of the Moon tours are not recommended for kids under 13, and do require a certain amount of physical activity (climbing the tower and walking the nature trails after dark).
 Visit here for additional information about the tours.
 For specific times and dates, or to purchase tickets, please visit here.
 Warning, in addition to spooky these tours are popular, and visitors are strongly encouraged to book the tour as they plan their trip, prior to coming to town.

 Exclusive Lens Room Tour